Close

 • Read-Only Attributes - attributes that are pre-computed by TouchDesigner (like normalized point number _PointU) that can be used in Math POP.
 Math Mix, Math Combine POPs and others.

-• Components of Attributes - For attributes that are vectors, a flaot3 has 3 "components".
+• Components of Attributes - For attributes that are vectors, a flaot3 has 3 "components", and referred to as P(1) or P.y or P.i2 (see Swizzling)

-• Attribute Class - refers to Point, Vertex and Primitive classes.
+• Attribute Class - refers to Point, Primitive and Vertex classes of POP data.

 • Array Attribute - an attribute type that has per-point multiple float or float2 etc